Infinite time blow-up and slow decay for the six dimensional energy-critical heat equation with self-similarly decaying initial data: Introduction

+Moreover, $u$ is sign-changing in the infinite-time blow-up case $-A_0<A<0$ and is nonnegative in the slowly decaying case $0<A<A_0$. \end{theorem}

-The above statement gives the first construction of infinite-time blow-up solutions and slowly decaying solutions of problem \eqref{eq:SHE1} with self-similarly decaying initial data.
-As for the decaying case $\gamma<0$, we recall from Naito \cite[Theorem 1.1]{Na20} that there exists $\tilde \ell_*>0$ such that if the initial data $\tilde u_0\in C(\mathbf{R}^6)$ satisfies
+Theorem \ref{Theorem:A} gives the first construction of infinite-time blow-up solutions and slowly decaying solutions of problem \eqref{eq:SHE1} with self-similarly decaying initial data.
+Concerning the decaying case, we recall from Naito \cite[Theorem 1.1]{Na20} that there exists $\tilde \ell_*>0$ such that if the initial data $\tilde u_0\in C(\mathbf{R}^6)$ satisfies

 with some $0<\tilde \ell<\tilde \ell_*$, then the solution exists globally-in-time and has the self-similar decay $t^{-1}$.
 Our $u_0$ lies slightly outside \eqref{eq:Nacond} and the solution decays strictly slower than $t^{-1}$.
 Therefore, we provide the first example of solutions whose initial data exhibit self-similar decay, while the solutions do not follow the self-similar decay rate.
-Moreover, the rate $t^\gamma$ can be chosen to a certain extent.
+Moreover, the rate can be chosen to a certain extent.
 These imply that even a slight deviation from \eqref{eq:Nacond} can lead to uncommon behaviors.

 The known solutions in \cite{DMW20,Ha25pre,LWZZ24,WZZ24,WZ25} for $u_0\in \dot{H}^1(\mathbf{R}^n)$ have been constructed by the parabolic inner-outer gluing method developed by Cort\'azar--del Pino--Musso \cite{CDM20}.
 Under $u_0\in \dot{H}^1(\mathbf{R}^n)$, they glue a suitably rescaled bubble to a solution of the linear heat equation.
 In contrast, we glue the bubble to a forward self-similar solution of the semilinear heat equation.
 This is an essential modification, which allows us to handle the self-similar decay $|x|^{-2}$ in \eqref{eq:SScond}.
 Due to the ansatz in Section \ref{sec:system} (see in particular Remark \ref{Remark:reason6D}), our argument works only in the case $n=6$.
 For the overview of the gluing construction in this paper, see Appendix \ref{sec:blue}.